-- Nominations for the Lyman Award may come from two sources: a) the chair of each Section, who may nominate no more than five manuscripts following consultation with the administrative board of that section; b) a member of the Editorial Advisory Board; and c) members of the Lyman Award Committee.
+- Nominations for the Lyman Award may come from two sources: a) the chair of each section, who may nominate no more than five manuscripts following consultation with the administrative board of that section; b) a member of the Editorial Advisory Board; and c) members of the Lyman Award Committee.

-- The Lyman Award Committee is composed of seven members: the editor of AJPE, the recipient from the previous year, and five members appointed by the president.
+- The Lyman Award Committee is composed of the editor of AJPE, the recipient of the award from the previous year, and five members appointed by the president.
 The editor will serve as chair of the committee.
 An alternate will also be appointed each year in the event a member’s paper is under consideration.

 - At the conclusion of the evaluation process, the Lyman Award Committee will recommend the paper that has garnered the most number of votes to the AACP Board of Directors for the award.
 The committee may recommend that the award not be presented in any given year.

-The award shall consist of a monetary prize of $5,000 and an appropriately inscribed certificate.
+The award shall consist of a monetary prize of $5,000 and an appropriately inscribed plaque.
 If the paper selected is authored by more than one person, the $5,000 shall be divided equally and each author shall receive a plaque.
 Recipients are honored during the AACP Annual Meeting.

 Past Award Recipients